tobiasGuta/xssattack/README.md

 # xssattack

 This Python tool is designed to test web applications for Cross-Site Scripting (XSS) vulnerabilities by injecting payloads into specified URL parameters and detecting JavaScript alerts.
 It leverages the Selenium library for browser automation, uses webdriver-manager for ChromeDriver management, and supports concurrent execution for efficiency.
-Results are compiled into an HTML report and automatically opened in Firefox.
+Results are compiled into an HTML report and automatically opened in (linux)Firefox or (windows)google chrome

 This is how it looks in the report[.]html file.
 ![xss](https://github.com/user-attachments/assets/495f36f8-01fe-434e-a01f-3a822c0c2dd0)